 Before the coronavirus pandemic arrived in 2020, Washington State had a thriving tourism industry.
-Tourism is the fourth largest industry in the state at \$21 billion annually.
-Two-thirds of travelers were Washington residents who enjoy the state's year-round recreation and sports opportunities.
+Tourism was the fourth largest industry in the state at \$21 billion annually.
+Two-thirds of travelers were Washington residents who enjoyed the state's year-round recreation and sports opportunities.
+These levels of travel and tourism are expected to rebound as the pandemic abates.

 Within the tourism industry, the outdoor recreation segment is particularly significant.
-Outdoor recreation directly supports nearly 200,000 jobs in Washington State,62 and contributes \$8.9 billion and \$304,000 to the economies of King and Kittitas County, respectively63 Washington State Commissioner of Public Lands, Hilary Franz, noted that "Outdoor recreation is a part of the heritage and culture of Washington, a value beyond what can be tallied on a spreadsheet.6465 While these visitors bring economic benefits to the region, they also have significant ecological impacts on public lands and natural resources.
+Outdoor recreation directly supports nearly 200,000 jobs in Washington State,61 and contributes \$8.9 billion and \$304,000 to the economies of King and Kittitas County, respectively.
+62 63 While these visitors bring economic benefits to the region, they also have significant ecological impacts on public lands and natural resources.
 Interpretation can help raise awareness and encourage more responsible and respectful visitation.